LibrariesHacked/helibtech/helibtech-viewpoints/can-a-proprietary-library-system-platform-be-more-open-than-an-open-source-one.md

 #### Open Library Platforms

 Librarians are key stakeholders in terms of purchasing library technology.
-They typically

-define needs and set out requirements.
-Nowadays those requirements will define a broad

-‘ecosystem’ - an open library platform - rather than a singular library system.
-Library

-platforms may be characterised as open source (like FOLIO and Koha) or proprietary (like Ex

-Libris Alma/Primo and OCLC WMS) but they all embrace open-source components and

-combine them with proprietary solutions.
-For example, a proprietary solution from Ex Libris

-will run in the cloud on an open-source operating system and will use other open-source

-components such as Elasticsearch.
-An open-source solution such as FOLIO or Koha will

-typically be implemented with a proprietary discovery service such as EBSCO’s EDS or Ex

-Libris Summon.
-If the library needs a reading/resource list solution to integrate with its

-open-source library system its only option is to buy a proprietary solution such as Aspire or

-KeyLinks.
-This combination of ‘internal’ built-in functionality and ‘external’ interoperability

-provides libraries with a potentially rich ecosystem.
+They typically define needs and set out requirements.
+Nowadays those requirements will define a broad ‘ecosystem’ - an open library platform - rather than a singular library system.
+Library platforms may be characterised as open source (like FOLIO and Koha) or proprietary (like Ex Libris Alma/Primo and OCLC WMS) but they all embrace open-source components and combine them with proprietary solutions.
+For example, a proprietary solution from Ex Libris will run in the cloud on an open-source operating system and will use other open-source components such as Elasticsearch.
+An open-source solution such as FOLIO or Koha will typically be implemented with a proprietary discovery service such as EBSCO’s EDS or Ex Libris Summon.
+If the library needs a reading/resource list solution to integrate with its open-source library system its only option is to buy a proprietary solution such as Aspire or KeyLinks.
+This combination of ‘internal’ built-in functionality and ‘external’ interoperability provides libraries with a potentially rich ecosystem.

+##### Sustainability and development

+Many library systems, proprietary or open source have faded away or linger on with just a few remaining customers.
+Platforms require major investment and scale to succeed.
+Large scale library platforms with financial heft behind them will be more able to encompass strategic new developments like AI.
+Whether the solutions are proprietary or open source, that investment nowadays comes mainly from major library technology companies such as Ebsco or Clarivate.
+Libraries alone developing bespoke solutions or small communities developing open-source solutions find it difficult sustain or develop those solutions.
+For example, in the UK bespoke and open-source reading list solutions failed and have been replaced by proprietary solutions from major vendors.
+The Kuali open-source library system similarly failed after gaining just three customers.

+##### Functionality

+The term library services platform (LSP) was coined in 2011 by library consultant Marshall Breeding to describe a new generation of solutions and to differentiate them from older Integrated Library Systems (ILS)/Library Management Systems (LMS).
+A LSP typically does ‘the heavy lifting’ in terms of key functionality.
+It delivers the mission critical applications and workflows librarians need to support a wide range of library functions.
+This now goes beyond the core management and discovery of a library’s collection of print and electronic resources.
+The core platform can embrace resource sharing/ILL, resource list management and access, collection development tools, analytics and management of and access to the library’s own repositories for research outputs and digital collections/archives.
+Libraries may have differing views about what is core but It makes sense that these functions are tightly integrated into a single platform from a single provider.
+That delivers workflow efficiencies, improved analytic capabilities and support from a single helpdesk.
+It also means a richer basis for interoperability.

+##### Interoperability

+In Breeding’s view view, a key justification for the term LSP was that ‘they enable the library to perform its services, internally and externally through their built-in functionality, as well as exposing a platform of Web services and other APIs for interoperability and custom development’.
+A pragmatic librarian will seek a solution that delivers the best open ecosystem.
+Through application programming interfaces (APIs) an open platform enables add-on functionality for example to support self-service devices, and integration with other institutional systems such as finance, the learning management system, student registry etc. The volume of traffic through these APIs can be significant.
+Ex Libris reports approaching 4 billion API calls in 2024.
+However to take advantage of APIs may still require technical expertise.
+This is not a question of open source or proprietary approaches to the library system.
+Few libraries have the technical capabilities develop their own add-on APIs based solutions.
+APIs may be technically ‘open’ but are effectively closed to all but the technically competent few.
+Interoperability can be facilitated through developer networks which provide the APIs together the necessary documentation and support.
+However membership of developer networks will remain for the ‘techies’.
+Lowering technical barriers makes platforms more open.
+This is why initiatives such as Ex Libris’s Open Workflows are significant: ‘Users can create customized workflows conveniently, with significantly less effort and cost.’
+Such an approach can make a propriety system more open than one based on open source.

+Resource sharing/ILL is a powerful example of the transformation benefits of interoperability.
+In the past interoperability between library systems from competing vendors was complex and rarely achieved.
+This is changing.
+A library using Alma/Primo can now interoperate with a library using a different system such as Sierra or FOLIO.
+A solution such as Rapido/RapidILL can enable a researcher or student to get a critical article in minutes even if it is not one subscribed to by the library.